- Information Collected

 Australian Catholic University is committed to ensuring the privacy of all information it collects.
-Information supplied to the University will only be used for the administrative and educational purposes of this institution.

 The University collects a substantial volume of personal information concerning staff, students and other persons.
 This information is only collected where necessary.
 Legitimate reasons for collecting personal information include administrative need, legislative requirements or research investigations.